billywag/quickSearch/README.md

 # Installation

 Installation is easy, with minimal dependencies.
-Only Twitter Bootstrap's CSS and JS are required.
+Only Twitter Bootstrap's and jQuery are required.

 ## Usage